zzzprojects/learn-orm/tutorials/vb-net/keywords.md

 ## Unreserved Keywords

 Unreserved keywords can be used as names for your programming elements.
-However, it is not recommended, because it can make your code hard to read and can lead to subtle errors that can be difficult to find.
+However, it is not recommended because it can make your code hard to read and can lead to subtle errors that can be difficult to find.

 <table>
 <tr>